Frequently Asked Questions

 If you encounter a black bar that stretches across the middle of a page, please allow approximately 30-60 seconds for the page to finish loading.
 The black bar is the footer and will eventually drop into its correct location.

 What is a working group meeting?
 When are they?

 HL7 working group meetings (WGMs) are held three times per year at varying locations.
 These working group meetings serve two important purposes: They give the HL7 work groups a chance to meet face-to-face to work on the standards as well as the opportunity to network with industry leaders from around the world.
 They provide an invaluable educational resource for the healthcare IT community.
 For more information, please refer to 'First-Time Attendee Resources' located at Events > Working Group Meetings.
 For dates and locations, go to the HL7 Events page.

 How do I become involved in HL7 work groups?

 The best way to become involved in an HL7 work group is by simply attending the group's regularly scheduled calls as well as joining its listserv.
 You may search for a work group's call coordinates in the conference call center.
 Once you've logged in with a free HL7 account, you can also subscribe to a work group's listserv.

 I requested to be subscribed to a listserv, why does it say I'm already subscribed?
 Or I subscribed to a listserv, why can't I send or receive email?

 The listserv has likely already received your request to join the list.
-If you are still unable to send or receive email from the list however, your request may not have been finalized.
-The listserv signup process generates a confirmation email which is sent to the requesting email address.
-Until you click the link within this confirmation email, your subscription will be held.
-Be sure to check your junk mail folder to fond this confirmation email.
-If you are unable to find the confirmation email, please send an email to support@HL7.org to have it re-sent.
+If you are unable to send or receive email from the list, your subscription may not have been activated.
+The listserv sign-up process generates a confirmation email which is sent to the requesting email address.
+Until you click the link within this confirmation email, your subscription will not be activated.
+Be sure to check your junk mail folder for the confirmation email.
+If you are still unable to locate the confirmation email or have any other questions regarding the listserv, please send an email to support@HL7.org for assistance.